blitz-js/blitz/rfc-docs/01-architecture.md

 Blitz currently has no plan for integrated websocket support because they aren't well supported in serverless environments and aren't currently supported by Prisma 2.

-The reccomended approach for live updates is to use polling.
+The recommended approach for live updates is to use polling.
 Polling is a first-class Blitz feature.

 Alternatively, you can use a third-party service like Pusher.com for high performance websockets.